Top Beaches in Batangas to visit this 2020

 With that said, there are also a lot of beach resorts that are located near Nasugbu’s blue waters and white sand beaches.

 Burot Beach in Calatagan

-Burot Beach is a white-sanded beach that is famous to many residents from Metro Manila.
-It’s just a few hours’ drive away from Manila, and although the topography of the road to Burot Beach is challenging, getting to Burot Beach, which directly overlooks the sea and the beautiful sunset of Batangas, makes the trip all the more worthwhile.
+Burot Beach is a white-sanded beach that is famous for many residents from Metro Manila.
+It’s just a few hours’ drive away from Manila.
+Although the topography of the road to Burot Beach is challenging, getting to Burot Beach, which directly overlooks the sea and the beautiful sunset of Batangas, makes the trip all the more worthwhile.